SRGSSR/srganalytics-apple/docs/GETTING_STARTED.md

 #### Remark

-If your application needs to track views instead of view controllers, you can still perform tracking using the `-[SRGAnalyticsTracker trackPageViewWithTitle:levels:labels:fromPushNotification:]` method.
+If your application needs to track views instead of view controllers, you can still perform tracking using the `-[SRGAnalyticsTracker trackPageViewWithTitle:type:levels:labels:fromPushNotification:]` method.

 ### Example